 BMO’s 2010 gift also created the BMO Financial Group Access to Higher Education Awards, a needs-based program supporting students who successfully complete one of U of T’s two flagship access programs—the Transitional Year Program or the Millie Rotman Shime Academic Bridging Program at Woodsworth College.

-In 2017, BMO honoured its outgoing CEO William Downe, a graduate of U of T’s MBA program and a dedicated volunteer, by establishing the BMO Chair in Finance at the Rotman School.
+In 2017, BMO honoured its outgoing CEO William Downe, a graduate of U of T’s MBA program and a dedicated volunteer, by establishing the William A. Downe BMO Chair in Finance at the Rotman School.

 The connections run deeper still with a great many graduates moving on to careers at BMO and with many prominent members of the U of T community also serving in executive roles at the bank.
 These include, among others, Downe, former CEO Tony Comper (BA 1966 SMC, Hon LLD 1999) and U of T Chancellor Rose Patten (Hon LLD 2009).
 U of T President Emeritus J. Robert S. Prichard (LLB 1975) has served as Chairman of BMO’s board.
 Along with these ties comes a long and proud tradition of U of T alumni at BMO giving back individually to their alma mater—adding many more points of connection between two important national institutions, with benefits for all Canadians.